-We are happy to publish informed reflections from “young” academics, practitioners, activists, and so on, on the form of short texts.
+We are happy to publish informed reflections from “young” (and not so young) academics, practitioners, activists, and so on, in the form of short texts.

 If you wish to publish a post, please send your proposal, together with a link to your webpage and a short description of you (200 characters), to firstname.lastname@example.org.

 We would like to expand our team of moderators and stable contributors: if you are interested, feel free to write us.

 We are waiting for your ideas and proposals at email@example.com.